-Apr 29, 2019 Joe Kleiman #78 - Asia/Tech, 2019, Asia, Attractions, Business, Europe & Middle East, Events, Features, Headlines, Museums, North America, Technology & Media, Theme Parks, Water Parks, World markets Comments Off on 2019 TEA Thea Awards
+Apr 29, 2019 Joe Kleiman #78 - Asia/Tech, 2019, Asia, Attractions, Business, Current Issue, Europe & Middle East, Events, Features, Headlines, Museums, North America, Technology & Media, Theme Parks, Water Parks, World markets Comments Off on 2019 TEA Summit and Thea Awards

 ABOVE: Lisa Passamonte Green, Phil Hettema, Monty Lunde, Susan Bonds and Dave Cobb prepare to lead a panel on submitting Thea Award nominations.
 All photos courtesy of TEA.